CrowdSec WAF on Kubernetes

 - Lua bouncer checks LAPI: "is this IP banned?"

-- AppSec checks request payload for attacks
+- AppSec checks the request payload for attacks

-- Both pass → forward to backend
+- Both pass, request goes to the backend

 Blocked attack: